Fireflight

-Fireflight is an American Christian rock band formed in Eustis, Florida in 1999.
+Fireflight is an American Christian rock band formed in Eustis, Florida, in 1999.
 The band was signed by Flicker Records.

-The band currently consists of Dawn Michele, Glenn and Wendy Drennen and Justin Cox (who left in 2013 but rejoined in 2019).
-They have released seven studio albums and has played in tours including ShoutFest, Revelation Generation and Winter Jam.
-They have also been featured on The Scars Remain tour with Disciple, Family Force 5, and Decyfer Down.
+The band currently consists of vocalist Dawn Michele, Glenn and Wendy Drennen, guitarist and bassist respectively, and guitarist Justin Cox (who left in 2013 but rejoined in 2019).
+They have released seven studio albums and have played in tours, including ShoutFest, Revelation Generation and Winter Jam.
+The band has also been featured on the Scars Remain tour with Disciple, Family Force 5, and Decyfer Down.
 Their fourth full-length album For Those Who Wait (2010) was nominated in the 2011 Grammy Awards.

 Their most recent album, Who We Are: The Head and the Heart, was released in October 2020.

 History

-Guitarists Justin Cox and Glenn Drennen had gone to school together.
-Glenn had the idea to start a band with his wife Wendy (bassist) and Justin.
-They were then in need of a singer.
-Glenn and Wendy went to Glenn's younger brother's graduation and heard Dawn Futch (later Dawn Michele) (lead singer) singing during the graduation service; they asked her to be in the group and she agreed to it.
-The band was looking for a drummer at this point, and through a mutual friend they met Phee Shorb, who agreed to play drums.
+The band initially formed when Glenn Drennen started a band with his wife Wendy and school friend Justin Cox.
+While attending a graduation service for Glenn's little brother, Glenn and Wendy heard Dawn Futch (later Dawn Michele) singing during the service.
+They asked her to be in the group and she agreed.
+Through a mutual friend, the band met Phee Shorb.

 The name "Fireflight" was suggested by Dawn Michele shortly before they did a small performance at a church.
-The name Fireflight has no meaning, as suggested by the band in an interview with Jesus Freak Hideout.
+The name has no meaning, as suggested by the band in an interview with Jesus Freak Hideout.

-They independently released the album Glam-rök, which was produced by guitarist Justin Cox, in 2002.
-They followed it up with the five-track EP On the Subject of Moving Forward in 2004 before they were signed to the major record label Flicker Records.
+They independently released the album Glam-rök, which was produced by Cox, in 2002.
+They followed up with the five-track EP On the Subject of Moving Forward in 2004 before they were signed to the major record label Flicker Records.

-After years of touring (it is estimated they play 140 shows every year), they released their major label debut album The Healing of Harms in 2006 with two No. 1 singles "You Decide" and "Waiting."
+After years of touring, Fireflight released their major label debut album The Healing of Harms in 2006 with two No. 1 singles, "You Decide" and "Waiting".

-The album was a hit, peaking at No. 37 on Billboard magazine's Top Christian Albums chart.
-The song "You Decide," featuring Josh Brown of Day of Fire, was the top request at TVU music television in August 2006.
+The album peaked at No. 37 on Billboard magazine's Top Christian Albums chart.
+The song "You Decide", featuring Josh Brown of Day of Fire, was the top request at TVU music television in August 2006.
 It was the second most played song on Christian Rock radio stations according to the September 1, 2006, R&R magazine airplay chart, No. 11 on the R&R Christian Hit Radio charts on October 23, 2006, and No. 1 on the Christian Radio Weekly chart.
-On Billboard's chart, it peaked at No. 27 on the Hot Christian Singles chart and it finished in the Top 25 of 2006 for the network radio station Air1.
+On Billboard's chart, it peaked at No. 27 on the Hot Christian Singles chart, and it finished in the Top 25 of 2006 for the network radio station Air1.